umbraco/UmbracoDocs/13/umbraco-ums/security-and-privacy/gdpr/how-to-become-gdpr-compliant-using-cookiebot.md

-# how To Become GDPR compliant using cookiebot
+# How To Become GDPR Compliant Using Cookiebot

-We can integrate with a cookie consent banner service such as CookieBot and [depending on the choice of the user we can enable or disable certain parts of uMarketingSuite](../../../../the-umarketingsuite-broad-overview/the-umarketingsuite-cookie/module-permissions/).
+You can integrate with a cookie consent banner service such as CookieBot and [depending on the users choice you can configure certain parts of uMS](../../../../the-umarketingsuite-broad-overview/the-umarketingsuite-cookie/module-permissions/).

 This has been covered in our documentation previously, but this tutorial gives you a full working implementation to use with [CookieBot](https://www.cookiebot.com/) in particular.

 ![]()

-#### Code Example
+## Code Example

 The code example below shows how to create the back-end code to read the CookieBot consent cookie from the end-user, and based on that decides which features of uMarketingSuite it should enable or disable.